- Education and training

-If you work for a large UK company, it's likely your employer will be legally obliged to publish a 'gender pay gap' report.
-Sarah Robinson finds out what this means, how it works and what's happening in the UK shipping industry…
+If you work for a large UK company, it's likely your employer is now legally obliged to publish a 'gender pay gap' report each year.
+SARAH ROBINSON finds out what this means, how it works and what's happening in the UK shipping industry…

-From 4 April 2018, all UK companies with 250 or more employees will be required by law to carry out a 'gender pay gap' review and publish the results on their own website and on the government website www.gov.uk.
+From 4 April 2018, all UK companies with 250 or more employees will be required by law to carry out a 'gender pay gap' review, publishing the results on their own website and on the government website www.gov.uk.

 It's a measure that stems from the Equality Act 2010 but has only recently come into force, and it's sparking a great deal of debate – as well as a degree of misunderstanding.